 Students must have course flexibility, as registration for specific courses cannot be guaranteed.

-Pitzer students must take 24 UTS credit points to earn the equivalent of 4 course credits at Pitzer.
+Pitzer students must take 24 UTS credit points which is the equivalent of 4 Pitzer course credits.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options